llllyyyynnnn/celosUI/README.md

 # CelosUI
-Heavily modified version of ImGui with added functions for animations, variables and configurations.
+A heavily modified version of ImGui with added functionality.

 > Current features
+* All of the ImGui features
 * Animations
 * New and improved widgets and components
 * Map variables